 If you can confidently answer yes to all of these questions, you may be ready to pursue your certification.
-If you answered no to any of them, the first thing you’ll want to work on is meeting these requirements before you enroll in your chosen certification program.
+If you answered no to any of them, you’ll need to work on meeting these requirements before you enroll in your chosen certification program.

 You’ll encounter certain risks as a personal trainer.
 If one of your clients experiences a health issue — like becoming unresponsive during an appointment — you’ll want to know how to act confidently.
 If your CPR and/or AED certifications have lapsed, or you have yet to earn them, look into taking a training course at a nearby American Red Cross location.
 Having a strong background in performing CPR and operating a defibrillation device will help you respond properly in the moment and according to industry standards.
 Reputable personal training certification courses also require you to meet these conditions before you can enroll.

 Next, it’s time to explore your options for certification courses.
 There’s a huge difference between knowing how to work out safely and efficiently and meeting the requirements to become a certified personal trainer.
 While you don’t necessarily need a college degree, you do need certification from an accredited organization.

 Not all personal trainer certification programs offer quality education or have a strong reputation within the industry.
 The last thing you want is to spend time and money pursuing a certification only to find out it fails to even get you in the door at the gym at which you want to train.